mmcasper/Ai_Ishida/READme.txt

 This simple page targets various career elements of a classical musician and includes photos, audio and video.

-It is built primarily with HTML and CSS with some required javaScript.
-Bootstrap is primarily used for responsive layout.
+It is built primarily with HTML and CSS with minimal required javaScript